Privacy policy

 In detail:

-You have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you which is based on point (e) or (f) of Article 6 (1) GDPR, including profiling based on those provisions.
-We will no longer process the personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves the establishment, exercise or defense of legal claims.
+You have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you which is based on your particular situation.Art.
+6(1) sentence 1 e) or f) GDPR; this also applies to profiling based on these provisions.
+We will no longer process the personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defense of legal claims.

-You have the right to object, on grounds relating to your particular situation, to processing of personal data concerning you for scientific or historical research purposes or statistical purposes pursuant to Article 89 (1) GDPR, unless the processing is necessary for the performance of a task carried out for reasons of public interest.
+You have the right to object, on grounds relating to your particular situation, to the processing of personal data concerning you which is carried out for scientific or historical research purposes or for statistical purposes in accordance with Art.
+78 GDPR.Art.
+89(1) GDPR, unless the processing is necessary for the performance of a task carried out for reasons of public interest.

 3.7 Automated decisions including profiling